What is Verbal Communication?

 2. Interpersonal Verbal Communication

-Interpersonal verbal communication involves two parties.
-Like speaking one-on-one with a friend or colleague.
-It evolves using spoken words, listening when the other person is talking, understanding what is being said and responding accordingly.
+Interpersonal verbal communication involves two parties like speaking one-on-one with a friend or colleague.
+Each party listens when the other person is talking to understand what’s being said and respond accordingly.

 3. Group Verbal Communication